beluganos/beluganos/doc/configure-netconf.md

 After exchanging `<hello>` message, you can operate `<get-config>` or `<edit-config>` operations.
 The example log is located at the bottom of this page.

-Moreover, you can also use NETOPEER2's cli like following:
+Moreover, you can also use NETOPEER2's CLI like following:

 ```
 $ netopeer2-cli